puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ### Uncordon node

-Uncordon a node makes the node scheduable again for kubernetes.
+Uncordoning a node makes it schedulable again for Kubernetes.
 You can do this inside your Rancher WebGUI or with kubectl.

-Select the node(s) and then click on de `Uncordon` button.
+Select the node(s) and then click on the `Uncordon` button.

-With kubectl use the following command to cordon the node
+With kubectl use the following command to uncordon the node

 ```bash
 kubectl uncordon userX-k8snode3